menu

 Living in River Forest

-River Forest is a somewhat small village located in the state of Illinois.
-With a population of 11,327 people and two associated neighborhoods, River Forest is the 201st largest community in Illinois.
-Much of the housing stock in River Forest was built prior to World War II, making it one of the older and more historic villages in the country.
+River Forest is a medium-sized village located in the state of Illinois.
+With a population of 11,227 people and two associated neighborhoods, River Forest is the 201st largest community in Illinois.
+River Forest has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 River Forest home prices are not only among the most expensive in Illinois, but River Forest real estate also consistently ranks among the most expensive in America.